 Mia Sheridan is a New York Times, USA Today, and Wall Street Journal Bestselling author.
 Her writing style is mature and emotional.
 It’s attractive and easy to read.
 She also uses introspection, which connects the readers with her characters.
 In other words, Mia is the type of writer who makes you feel her words.

 Most of her books are romances.
 In the last few years, however, she started writing romantic thrillers which are high in suspense and have mind-twisting plots.
-So I’m sure you’ll enjoy those books just the same.
+So we’re sure you’ll enjoy those books just the same.

 By the way, if you also like mystery books with descriptive scenery and lots of secrets, check out Kate Morton’s reading guide to all her novels.

-This is what I’ll be helping you with for the rest of the article.
+This is what we’ll be helping you with for the rest of the article.
 This way, you’ll be able to choose your first or next Mia book and so on.
 Get the free reading guide below if you want to have all of it in a more simplified version and easily keep track of your reading list!

 I. ROMANCE